sara-nl/griddocs/source/Pages/Advanced/storage_clients/fts.rst

 The wisdom of FTS is the *Optimiser* which decides whether to increase or decrease the amount of transfers attempted at a time.
 It evaluates any symptoms of saturation and decreases the number of parallel transfers when there is an increase of recoverable errors, or the throughput worsens.

-FTS3 has a REST API and supports all the basic transfer protocols, such as: GridFTP, SRM, Webdav, HTTPS, xroot.
+FTS3 has a REST API and supports several transfer protocols, such as: GridFTP, SRM, Webdav, HTTPS.

 SURFsara FTS instance